Endokomuna: Gomułka's policies

 Nowa Huta came into being as a great camp of alienated people.
 And we realized that this process of breaking apart of hitherto small ties, these parish-villages ties, that this process is full of serious dangers, that this process deprives us of something, some order (positive), the order of these people feeling responsibility, who until then felt responsible for their village society.
 In a word, we came to realize that these small ties, broken apart by modern industry, that these small ties have a certain constructive value.

 There is no doubt that the Soviet Union, the socialist revolution in relation to its opponent, against an external enemy was the strongest twice in its history in 1920 and in 1942–1944.
 These were the moments when the socialist idea, the idea of a socialist state was in some way based upon the retrieving of the national tie, or, the very complicated Soviet tie, which is something more than the national tie, the state tie, a certain tradition of unity between nations, which could be found on the former tsarist territories [state].
 On the other hand, in a certain sense, the attempts to build a non-national state led to the breaking apart of this tie, if one may say so, with the cutting off of the whole of the past, so the product of this period is the relatively large cutting off of people in Soviet society and making them into enemies during moments of crisis.

+According to Gerald M. Easter, Gomułka and his "Polish road to socialism" marked a point at which PZPR abandoned any ambition to transform the Polish culture or society, opting instead to preserve traditional values.
+Polish communists rejected the communist ideal of a radical change in social norms, family and interpersonal relations; Gomułka abandoned collectivization of the agriculture and instead "re-enshrined the family" and "traditional peasant villages".
+Female tractors drivers, infamous in the 1940s, disappeared in favor of laws that banned women from 'masculine' jobs.
+Welfare and childcare funding patterns were also changed to encourage return to traditional nurting roles for women, including pushing grandmothers to retire early.
+Polish communists "stopped trying to create an internationalist, cosmopolitan, socialist sbujects" and instead became "national, even nationalistic".